Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

 \end{itemize} With the relevant intermediate quantities being measured, one can calculate the precision of measuring $\Gamma_H$, using the formula of Gaussian statistics

 Here $\mathcal{O}_i$ represents the intermediate quantities to measure in Eq.~(\ref{eq:ma} - \ref{eq:mc}, \ref{eq:md}), $\delta \mathcal{O}_i$ its absolute precision, and $n_i$ its power.

 The expected precisions of measuring $\mathcal{O}_i$ and $\Gamma_h$ in a variety of low-$\sqrt{s}$ operation scenarios at future $e^-e^+$ colliders are summarized in Table~\ref{tab:obs} and Table~\ref{tab:expfit}, respectively.
-Most of these analyses were pursued with a cut-based strategy.
+Most of these analyses were pursued at jet level with a cut-based strategy.
 Method B provides a better precision of measuring $\Gamma_h$, compared to the other methods.
-Yet, to reduce the complication that the Higgs events with different decay modes may serve as backgrounds mutually, one can instead measure the hadronic Higgs events inclusively.
+Yet, to reduce the complication in Method B that the Higgs events with different decay modes serve as backgrounds mutually, one can instead measure the hadronic Higgs events in a relatively inclusive way.
 This idea can be also applied to Method C. We term these inclusive methods as \begin{itemize}

 \item Method B$'$. $\Gamma_h$ is measured using the relation